3lpsy/Scorpion/README.md

 # Scorpion

 This is an attempt to generate a CLI interface for a Covenant C2 server.
-It's also an opportunity for me to experiment with Dotnet Core.
+The main goal is to setup a way to automatically generate a listener and multiple obfuscated SMB grunts automatically.
+This project is not meant to be used on actual engagements and is instead targeted at lab envrionments.

 ## TODO:
-- Ability to list listeners
-- Ability to add listeners
 - Ability to remove listeners
 - Ability to create and generate launcher
 - Ability to list grunts